nbatfai/ram/README.md

 # ram
 "The son of Hezron is Ram."
 Ram allows to experiment with different deep Q learning algorithms to express feelings when he is talking.
+See also the page [Family Robotics - Deep Q-learning with Samu](http://shrek.unideb.hu/~nbatfai/)

 ## Genealogy of Ram